alisi1989/CLUES2-Companion/README.md

 tCutoff      : 525
 Replicates   : 100
 ```
-**[INFO]**: Runtime note.
-100 bootstraps with default parameters typically require 16–32 CPU‑hours per SNP.
+**[INFO]**: Runtime note: 100 bootstraps with default parameters typically require 16–32 CPU‑hours per SNP on a Desktop Intel 24-core computer with 32 Gb RAM.

-For the boostraps replicate, the user has to provide again the initial and final epochs to scan.
-We recommend, in order to save computational time, to use a start and end of the epochs to scan not too far from the first onset.
-As shown in these examples above, the onset based on the first dating was 300 generations ago.
-Therefore, epochs for the bootraps 0 - 500 were selected, and to have a more fine distribution, a window size of 25 generations was set.
+For the boostrap replicates, users must provide a start and end time around the estimated onset of selection.
+As shown in the examples above, the onset based on the first dating was 300 generations ago.
+Hence, the time tange 0 - 500 generations ago was selected, and within this range we estimated the selection coefficient for a window size of 25 generations ago.

-The bootraps phase, will create using Relate sample brench lengths, new *.newick files for each replica, then RelateToClues.py will be applied to generate a *_times.txt file for each *.newick file replicated and inference.py (CLUES2) will estimate a selection coefficient in each epoch for each replicates.
+To calculate confidence intervals, we will perform Phase 1, Phase 2, and Phase 3 (generating *.newick, *_times.txt, *.coal files among others for each SNP) with a random seed n number of times depending on the number of replicates defined by the user.
+In the end, CLUES2 COMpanion will generate a distribution of onset selection. will performed using Relate sample brench lengths, new *.newick files for each replica, then RelateToClues.py will be applied to generate a *_times.txt file for each *.newick file replicated and inference.py (CLUES2) will estimate a selection coefficient in each epoch for each replicates.
 Random seeds (--seed $RANDOM) are always used to generate always different coalescence-based genealogies.

 ```